 Timber industry developments in south Waikato caused its population to surge from 1951.
 By 1976 Tokoroa was the fastest-growing place in the Waikato, and Putaruru’s population had more than doubled.
 Cutbacks in the industry caused the populations of both towns to decline from the 1980s.

 Waikato’s first non-Māori inhabitants were mostly from England, Ireland, Scotland and Australia.
 Between 1840 and 1890 the proportion of Irish-born settlers was high compared with other New Zealand regions.
 Italians, Indians and Chinese also had longstanding communities in the region.
-20th-century immigration brought people from other European, Pacific and Asian countries.
+Immigration in the 20th century brought people from other European, Pacific and Asian countries.
 A Somali community grew in Hamilton from the 1990s.

-In 2013 most Waikato residents (76.3%) were European, with 20.9% Māori.
+In 2013 most Waikato residents (76.3%) were European, with 20.9% identifying as Māori.
 Asian people accounted for 8.2% of the population, Pacific peoples 4.3% and Middle Eastern, Latin American and African 1.1%.
-Percentages of Asian, Pacific, Middle Eastern, Latin American and African peoples were lower than for the total New Zealand population, but percentages of Māori and Europeans were higher.
+Percentages of Asian, Pacific, Middle Eastern, Latin American and African peoples were lower than for the total New Zealand population, while the proportion of Māori and Europeans was higher.

 In 2013 the population of the Waikato region was 305,265 – 7% of the national total.
 The Waikato district was most highly populated, with 63,381 people, followed by Waipā with 46,668, Matamata–Piako with 31,536 and South Waikato with 22,074.
 Nearly half of Waikato’s people lived in Hamilton.